theblaisecode/theblaisecode/README.md

             </a>
          </p>
          <p>
-            <strong>HTML5, CSS3, & Javascript</strong> - With over 100
-            different cards, test your memory in these three popular trading card themes, Pokemon, Yugioh, & Magic: The Gathering!
+            <strong>HTML5, CSS3, & Javascript</strong> - Experience a culinary symphony of flavor at Crave restaurant, where each dish is an artful masterpiece crafted with passion and precision.
          </p>
       </td>
    </tr>